Click above to watch Youtube Live, and follow along with the questions typed out below from our Team Members!

 CBD works with your endocannabinoid system in an interesting way; the more you consume it, the more receptive your body becomes to it.
 It might take some people a couple of months of continuous CBD consumption in order to fully experience the benefits of the compound.
 For others, they may experience effects right away.
 You may have different experiences with CBD from your peers because each body’s biological makeup & balance within homeostasis is different.

 Also to note: CBD does NOT make you high and you will probably not feel any immediate effects when taking it.
 Rather, you may gradually notice the absence of some of your ailments.

 Sublingual consumption (placing the oil under the tongue) can lead to faster onset of effects as it is absorbed into the bloodstream more quickly.

 Topical application of CBD oil may also take some time to show effects and can depend on the area of the body where it is applied.
 The back of the neck has the most receptors.

 Research suggests that CBD can have a half-life of 18 to 32 hours, which means that it can take around four to five days for the compound to be eliminated from the body.
 However, the time it takes for CBD to build up in the bloodstream and become noticeable can depend on the individual’s body chemistry and the frequency and dosage of CBD consumption.

 It is important to keep track of yours and your pet’s behavior and health before and after starting CBD oil to determine if it is helping.

 Question #3: Can I take too much?

-A 2011 review article published in the journal Current Drug Safety titled “Safety and Side Effects of Cannabidiol, a Cannabis sativa Constituent.”
-The article summarized the existing preclinical and clinical studies on the safety and side effects of CBD and concluded that CBD is a safe and well-tolerated compound, even at high doses up to 1,500 mg/day, in humans.
+A 2011 review article published in the journal Current Drug Safety titled “Safety and Side Effects of Cannabidiol, a Cannabis sativa Constituent.” summarized the existing preclinical and clinical studies on the safety and side effects of CBD and concluded that CBD is a safe and well-tolerated compound, even at high doses up to 1,500 mg/day, in humans.